sipeki/fishvan/README.md

 ##Brief

-The purpose of this project is to demonstrate our understanding of the technologies and methods covered in the initial 5 weeks of the Academy by applying those technologies and methods in developing a CRUD application and project management of the development process.
+>The purpose of this project is to demonstrate our understanding of the technologies and methods covered in the initial 5 weeks of the Academy by applying those technologies and methods in developing a CRUD application and project management of the software life cycle.

 ###Resources
-Project Management Trello: https://trello.com/b/v1pyqQxJ/fishvan Fishvan Github: https://github.com/sipeki/fishvan.git
+Project Management Trello: https://trello.com/b/v1pyqQxJ/fishvan

+Fishvan Github: https://github.com/sipeki/fishvan.git